ali-faraj/simulation_resonant_tunneling_diodes/README.md

 - Ouput:
 The output files are written in the folder "valeurs"
-  - The steps performed by the simulator are written in an output file called "resultats":
+  - The steps performed by the simulator are written in an output file called "resultats"
   - The electronic density and potential computed by the Schrödinger-Poisson solvers are written in text files